where item is the named range B5:B12, price is the named range D5:D11, and data is sorted ascending by date.

 LOOKUP searches the array for a value of 2.
 Not finding 2, it falls back to the last 1, at position 7 in the lookup array.

 Finally, LOOKUP returns the 7th item in the results array, the price $15.

 To read more about the concept of intentionally looking for a value that won't ever appear, read about BigNum.

 To retrieve a date associated with a last entry tabular data, you can use a a formula based on the LOOKUP function.
 In the example shown the formula in H5 is: = LOOKUP ( 2 , 1 / ( C5:G5 <> "" ), C$4:G$4 ) How this formula works...

-If you need find the value of the last non-empty cell in a row or column, you can use the LOOKUP function in this surprisingly compact formula.
+To find the value of the last non-empty cell in a row or column, you can use the LOOKUP function in this surprisingly compact formula.
 As an additional bonus, this formula is not an array formula, and not volatile.
-How this formula works...
+How this formula works The key to...

 The Excel LOOKUP function performs an approximate match lookup in a one-column or one-row range, and returns the corresponding value from another one-column or one-row range.
 LOOKUP's default behavior makes it useful for solving certain problems...